murribu/wcsb/src/notes/updates.voucher-emails.md

 I asked for emails from Monday, October 14 through Monday, October 21.
 If the representative replied on Tuesday, the 22nd or later (and I know some did), those are not counted in these totals.
 I asked for this timeframe because I was more interested in any correspondence prior to the meeting.

 Sixty-one people emailed the whole board while many others emailed just one representative, leading to the discrepancies between the board members' totals.

+It is important to note that the public had approximately 72 hours of notice about this vote.

 One constituent emailed the whole board asking them to rescind the anti-voucher resolution.
 That was [[people.pol.Barb Sturgeon]].
 Of course, she is a county commissioner from District 8.
 She spoke for the residents of her district, saying that "the majority of them did not support [the anti-voucher resoltuion]."
 Notably in her email, Ms. Sturgeon misspelled [[people.board.Eric Welch]]'s name as "Welsh."
 He replied to her, "My last name is spelled Welch, with a CH like 'charged' and not an sh like 'shackled'."
 She replied, apologizing for the misspelling.